eventidesun/Check-Prime/README.md

 # Check-Prime

-A prime number checker made using Java.
+A prime number finder using Sieve of Sundaram.

+This method follows the operation of crossing out composite numbers that are multiples of the current prime number.